 Make the most of your day in Canberra on March 25 and join us for:

-7pm-late: Organic Industry Networking Drinks RSVP
+7pm-late: Organic Industry Networking Drinks Event Details

 The RD&I Strategy for the Australian Organic Horticulture Sector (LP24001) is funded through Hort Innovation Frontiers, with co-investment from Southern Cross University, Australian Organic Limited, ACO Certification Ltd, The Organic Food Chain Pty Ltd, Bio-dynamic Research Institute, Southern Cross Certified, and contributions from the Australian Government.